JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 - Have some upgrades
 - Have some form of prestige mechanic
 - Have some form of statistics for the game
-- Use Svelte :)
+- Use Svelte :) And discover its many features

-Also note that you can peak at the [source code](https://github.com/gzgreg/DerivativeClicker/tree/gh-pages) of the original game (itself forked from [here](https://github.com/Icehawk78/DerivativeClicker/tree/gh-pages)).
+Also note that you can peak at the [source code](https://github.com/gzgreg/DerivativeClicker/tree/gh-pages) of the game (itself forked from [here](https://github.com/Icehawk78/DerivativeClicker/tree/gh-pages)).
 For this tutorial we won't follow this code, but create a game similar to it from scratch.

 ### Hello World